Is there a connection between creativity and mental illness?

 - Learning early in life the importance of finding stimulation and ways to pass time in solitary, isolated, “boring” situations — school, church, time-outs, detentions, early bedtimes in the summer, rural life, winter holidays, and other prison-like conditions commonly inflicted on children.

 - Conversations with homeless and mentally ill people where the most functional, coherent, and relatable individuals are often bursting with stories.
-They often have a surprisingly positive outlook, at least in pre-COVID and pre-fentanyl crisis times.
+They often have a surprisingly positive outlook, at least in pre-COVID and pre-fentanyl crisis times in Alberta.
 They may be completely delusional, but the more their delusion explains their world coherently to them and has a positive intention, the more balanced and happy they seem to be.

 - My own experience with remarkably abusive, traumatic, and physically challenging conditions where something like denial verging on delusion held my life together with the most meaningful interpretations of the facts that I could muster.
 (This led from a youthful idealism to an adult idealistic fatalism.)